google/cel-go/README.md

 name.startsWith("/groups/acme.co")
 ```

-This technique can be useful when there are attributes that are expensive to
+This technique can be useful when there are variables that are expensive to
 compute unless they are absolutely needed.
 This functionality will be the
 focus of many future improvements, so keep an eye out for more goodness here!